The NBiB hit squad preparing Law Primary School Garden for the spring planting

 North Berwick High School was the first High School in East Lothian to achieve the Green Flag award.
 NBIB volunteers have helped tidy an overgrown sanctuary garden and will meet with staff and pupils to plan its redevelopment.
 In the extra-curricular Duke of Edinburgh award scheme, participants can choose a horticulture module.
-A NBIB volunteer attended the S6 Leavers' Fair to promote volunteering opportunities for senior pupils with NBIB.
-In addition, 'The Cafe in the Lodge' is a Social Enterprise run by twelve High School students along with a Team and Project Leader over the summer holidays.
+In 2019 a NBIB volunteer attended the S6 Leavers' Fair to promote volunteering opportunities for senior pupils with NBIB and we plan to start this again

 We are happy to get involved in any aspect of gardening and environment with our local schools.